toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

             ...
         }

 In this case we have one dependent variable, ``data_1``, that depends on two axes, ``ax1`` and ``ax2``.
 This concept is restricted only in the following way:

-    * a dependent can depend on any number of independents
+    * A dependent can depend on any number of independents.
-    * an independent cannot depend on other fields itself
+    * An independent cannot depend on other fields itself.
-    * any field that does not depend on another, is treated as an axis
+    * Any field that does not depend on another, is treated as an axis.

 Note that meta information is contained in entries whose keys start and end with double underscores.
 Both the DataDict itself, as well as each field can contain meta information.

 In the most basic implementation, the only restriction on the data values is that they need to be contained in a sequence (typically as list, or numpy array), and that the length of all values in the data set (the number of `records`) must be equal.
 Note that this does not preclude nested sequences!